chilts/onebyone/README.md

 ## Synopsis ##

-Like async.series but you can keep adding functions to it.
+Like async.series() but you can keep adding functions to it.

-Gives you an object (like a queue) into which you can push functions and each will only ever run in series, never concurrently, and only one at a time.
+Gives you an object (like a queue) into which you can add functions and each will only ever run in series, never concurrently, and only one at a time.
 Also gives you your result immediately, rather than at the end of the series.

 ## Example ##